Euro zone finance ministers meet to discuss Spain, Greece

 IRISH FINANCE MINISTER MICHAEL NOONAN

-On direct recapitalization of banks by the euro zone's permanent rescue mechanism, the ESM:
+On direct recapitalisation of banks by the eurozone's permanent rescue mechanism, the ESM:

 "The policy position as set out by the heads of state and government on the 29th of June is the policy that prevails.
 We have had assurances of that from the (European) Commission and from the European authorities."